-Wheat germ agglutinin and ricin from castor oil can increase fat synthesis in fat cells (in a cell-based study) (R).
+In a cell-based study, wheat germ agglutinin and ricin from castor oil can increased fat synthesis in fat cells [R].

 Lectins and Brain Functions

-Go beyond the gut.
-Learn the secrets I uncovered from treating 1000+ patients who’ve dealt with inflammation, autoimmune disorders, and more.
-SelfHacked Secrets looks at every aspect of your life so you can finally reclaim the healthy life you deserve to live.
+Good health is more than just a gut feeling.
+Learn the secrets I uncovered from treating 1,000+ clients who’ve dealt with inflammation, autoimmune disorders, and more.
+SelfHacked Secrets looks at every aspect of your life so you can finally be healthy and be happy.

 Lectin Avoidance Cures Autoimmune Disease